sensu/sensu-docs/content/sensu-go/6.8/web-ui/catalog-reference.md

 value        |
 -------------|------
-description  | User-entered value to apply in the patch.
-Values are represented by variable name references in double square brackets.<br><br>Please note the following details about Integration variables:
+description  | Built-in or user-entered value to apply in the patch.
+The built-in value is `unique_id`, which randomly generates an 8-digit hexadecimal string value (e.g. 168c41a1).
+User-entered variables are represented by variable name references in double square brackets. required     | false type         | example      | {{< code yml >}}

-Sensu Integration variables have a name (e.g. team, or interval) and data type (e.g. string, int).
-Sensu Integration variables can be used as Sensu Integration resource_patch values (e.g. value: interval).
-Sensu Integration variable can be interpolated into a string template via double square brackets (e.g. Hello, [[ team ]]).

-Available variables:
-A built-in variable named unique_id: randomly generated 8-digit hexadecimal string value (e.g. 168c41a1).
-User-provided variables: supplied via a user prompt (see the name field of any type:question prompt). required     | false type         | example      | {{< code yml >}}